 Jess loves all aspects of general practice, and has a special interest in surgery, but gets the most satisfaction from forming great relationships with clients and their pets and providing them with quality health care they can trust.

 Senior Clinic Veterinarian (BVSc. (hons))

 Dr Jo joined Croydon Pet Hospital in 2016 after working in other small animal practices around Melbourne.
 In 2006 she graduating from the University of Melbourne with honours.
-In 2018 she completed further university studies in Small Animal Emergency and Critical Care and in 2021 completed a one-year course in clinical pathology.
+In recent years she has completed further university studies in Small Animal Emergency and Critical Care and in Clinical Pathology.

 Jo loves all aspects of general veterinary practice, but particularly enjoys getting to know clients and their furry family members and helping with their health and happiness long-term.

-Jo's family includes her husband Darren, three young boys, and an ever expanding gang of animal family members - Baxter (Maremma), Brodie and Darth (the big and little horses), Alice (smooshy Burmese cat) and a flock of fabulous chooks with weird and wonderful names thanks to the kids.
+Jo's family includes her husband Darren, three young boys, and an ever expanding gang of animal family members - Baxter (big boofy Maremma Sheepdog), Brodie and Darth (the big and little horses), Alice (smooshy Burmese cat) and a flock of fabulous chooks with weird and wonderful names thanks to the kids.
 In her spare time Jo loves getting creative with music and art, and enjoying nature with long walks and gardening.